 - Aggravated sentence: 12.5 years

-If you are facing charges of manslaughter in Arizona, it is strongly advised that you get in touch with a skilled lawyer who can evaluate your case and prepare all possible defenses.
+If you are facing charges of manslaughter, it is strongly advised that you get in touch with our competent Phoenix criminal defense lawyer who can evaluate your case and prepare all possible defenses.
 Our criminal defense law firm will aggressively challenge the case of the prosecution and negotiate to have your charges dismissed or reduced.
 Using various strategies and defenses, we have secured acquittals and not-guilty judgments.

 At Howard Snader Law, we will work with you to reduce your charges and keep you out of jail.
-Talk to our experienced Phoenix criminal defense attorneys now.
+Contact us to talk to our experienced Phoenix criminal defense attorneys now.